gaebar/SmileMart-Store-Landing-Page/README.md

 ### Technical Limitations and Future Upgrades:

-- Currently limited to Azure Basic/Standard tier, with plans to evaluate upgrades for expanded capabilities.
+- Currently limited to Azure Consumption tier, with plans to evaluate upgrades for expanded capabilities.
 - Development roadmap includes incorporating additional Azure services for a more personalized user experience.